makes/bopra-cox/README.md

     │     00002_a1.csv
     │     00002_a2.csv
     |     ...

+In `config.ini`, specify which `CaseIds` to process in each step.
+This allows for exclusion of datasets.

 To execute all steps for all the cases, use the script `runall.ps1`.
 To do partial runs, use the `process.py` script.
 Image assets are stored in the `reports/images` folder.
 The `report_visuals.py` script gathers the image assets to markdown files for easy viewing.
 The `reports` folder is a self contained website for easy publishing.